 - This time the server responds with the rendered content originally requested (a cookie is set in the previous step to prevent the user from being redirected again)

 This may look like a lot, but for users this is virtually invisible.
 You’d only know if you were redirected if you opened your browser developer tools (under the “Network” tab you’ll see a request with a 302 status).

 Shortly into the experiment, I encountered my first instance of sample ratio mismatch (SRM).
-SRM is when the number of subjects in each group does not match your expectations.
+SRM is when the number of subjects in each group doesn’t match your expectations.

-The second lesson was to 💡log generously.
-Our data platform team had made it incredibly simple & low effort to add new Kafka instrumentation, so we took advantage.
+- 💡Log generously.
+Our data platform team made it incredibly simple and low effort to add new Kafka instrumentation, so we took advantage.
 The new request logging we initially added for investigative purposes ended up being used in the final metrics.

-The final lesson was to 💡run more A/A tests.
-By running the A/A’ test, I was able to identify the sample ratio mismatch issues and update our metrics and data sources prior to running the final experiment.
-We also learned the impact of redirection alone, which helped with the final results interpretation in the eventual A/B test where we had redirection to a different URL.5
+- 💡Run more A/A tests.
+By running the A/A test, I was able to identify the sample ratio mismatch issues and update our metrics and data sources prior to running the final experiment.
+We also learned the impact of redirection alone that helped with the final results interpretation in the eventual A/B test where we had redirection to a different URL.5

 In one experiment where we were testing the impact of translating content into a buyer’s preferred language, I was constantly peeking at the results each day as I was particularly interested in the outcome.
-The difference in the success metric between the treatment & control groups had been holding steady for well over a week, until it took a nose dive in the last few days of the experiment.
+The difference in the success metric between the treatment and control groups had been holding steady for well over a week, until it took a nose dive in the last few days of the experiment.

 And despite the warnings you’ll hear, 💡peeking is good.
 Peeking at the results each day allowed me to spot the sudden change in our metrics, and subsequently identify & remove the offending outlier.6

 In another experiment involving redirects, I was once again experiencing SRM.
 There was a higher than expected number of sessions in one group.
-In past experiments, similar SRM issues had been found to be caused by bots not following redirects, or weird behaviour with certain browsers.
+In past experiments, similar SRM issues were found to be caused by bots not following redirects or weird behaviour with certain browsers.

-For an e-commerce experiment, this has significant implications since returning users (buyers) are much more likely to purchase.
-It’s not a fair comparison if one group contains all sessions and the other only contains the buyer’s first sessions.
-After switching the analysis unit from session to user so that all user’s sessions were considered, the results of the experiment changed from negative to positive overall.
+For an ecommerce experiment, this has significant implications since returning users (buyers) are much more likely to purchase.
+It’s not a fair comparison if one group contains all sessions, and the other only contains the buyer’s first sessions.
+The results of the experiment changed from negative to positive overall after switching the analysis unit from session to user so that all user’s sessions were considered.

 As we report results across all segments, it’s important to remember that 💡we are measuring averages.
-Positive overall does not mean positive for everyone, and vice versa.
+Positive overall doesn’t mean positive for everyone and vice versa.
 Always slice your results across key segments and look at the results.
-This can identify key issues like a certain browser or device where your design doesn’t work, or a buyer demographic that is highly sensitive to the changes.
+This can identify key issues like a certain browser or device where your design doesn’t work, or a buyer demographic that’s highly sensitive to the changes.
 These insights are just important as the overall result, as they can drive product changes or decisions to mitigate these effects.